 2.1 The Desktop Grid

-Originally, the Grid research aimed to create a sys- tem where anyone can donate resources to it, and any- one can dynamically claim resources from it according to their needs, e.g. in solving computationally inten- sive tasks.
-However, these twofold aim has been not yet fully achieved.
+Originally, the Grid research aimed to create a sys- tem where anyone can donate resources to it, and dynamically claim resources from it according to their needs, e.g. in solving computationally inten- sive tasks.
+However, this two-fold aim has been not yet fully achieved.

-Right now, there are two trends in the development of DG systems.
-Either it could be accessed by lots of users but not anyone can bring resources into it, or vice versa.
-Anyhow, despite not attaining the two original aim of the Grid, the DGs today still offer re- markable computing power that is required to perform computationally intensive applications.
+Right now, the development of DG systems follows two different trends with respect to the aforementioned aim.
+In the first trend, DG systems could be accessed by many users but not anyone can bring resources into it.
+Conversely, in the second trend, anyone can bring resources in the Grid systems, but not everyone can access them..
+Nonetheless, despite not attaining the two original aims of the Grid, the DGs today still offer re- markable computing power that is necessary to performing computationally intensive applications.

-The DG concept is originally meant to be imple- mented on a world-wide scale.
-But its advantages can also be used for smaller scale computations, combining the power of idle computers at an organizational level.
+The DG concept was originally meant to be implemented on a world-wide scale but its advantages can also be useful for smaller scale computations, combining the power of idle computers at an organizational level.
 This type of DG is known as the Local Desktop Grid (LDG) [1].

 1

-The LDG is perfect for small-scale scientific projects done on a certain institutional, or even departmental, level.
+The LDG is convenient for small-scale scientific projects done on a certain institutional, or even departmental, level.
 The computers are connected to a central server to form a large computing infrastructure.
-Their com- putational powers will be combined and put to good use; considering that most of them are only used for office applications, e.g. text editing and web browsing [7].
+Their com- putational powers are combined and put to good use; considering that most of them are only used for office applications, e.g. text editing and web browsing [7].

-There are several DG systems being put to use today.
+There are several DG systems being used today.
 The most widespread of them is the Berke- ley Open Infrastructure for Network Computing (BOINC).
-BOINC originated form the SETI@home project and is currently the most popular DG system.
-BOINC can run several different distributed applica- tions and yet, enables PC owners with access to the Internet to join easily by installing a single software package (the BOINC Core Client) and then decide what projects they want to support with the empty cycles of their computers.
-It has now the aggregated computational power of more than 250,000 partici- pants with about 475 Teraflops, thus, providing the most powerful “supercomputer”of the world.
+BOINC originated from the SETI@home project and is currently the most popular DG system.
+BOINC can run several different distributed applications and yet, enables PC owners with access to the Internet to join easily by installing a single software package (the BOINC Core Client) and then decide what projects they want to support with the empty cycles of their computers.
+It has now the aggregated computational power of more than 250,000 partici- pants with about 475 TeraFLOPS, thus, providing the most powerful “supercomputer”of the world.

 Another DG system currently being used is the Computer and Automation Research Institute Desk- top Grid (SZTAKI DG) of the Hungarian Academy of Sciences (MTA).
-The SZTAKI DG utilizes BOINC be- cause it is a well-established free and open source plat- form that has already proven its feasibility and scal- ability and it provides a stable base for experiments and extensions.
+The SZTAKI DG utilizes BOINC be- cause it is a well-established free and open source plat- form that has already proven its feasibility and scal- ability and provides a stable base for experiments and extensions.

-The basic building block of the SZTAKI Desktop Grid is a LDG connecting computer at the given or- ganizational level.
-SZTAKI LDG is built on BOINC technology but is oriented for businesses and insti- tutes.
-In this context these DGs are normally not open for the public, mostly isolated from the outside by firewalls and managed centrally.
-SZTAKI LDG fo- cuses on making the installation and central admin- istration of the LDG infrastructure easier by provid- ing tools to help the creation and administration of projects and the management of applications.
+The basic building block of the SZTAKI Desktop Grid is an LDG connecting computers at the given organizational level.
+SZTAKI LDG is built on BOINC technology but is oriented for businesses and institutes.
+In this context, these DGs are normally not open to the public, mostly isolated from the outside by firewalls and managed centrally.
+SZTAKI LDG focuses on making the installation and central administration of the LDG infrastructure easier by providing tools to help the creation and administration of projects and the management of applications.
 SZ- TAKI LDG also aims to address the security concerns and special needs arising in a corporate environment by providing a default configuration that is tailored for corporate use and configuration options to allow faster turn around times for computations instead of the long term projects BOINC is intended for.
 SZTAKI LDG is distributed prepackaged, so it can be easily installed using the apt tool on Debian GNU/Linux systems.
-Af- ter installation the boinc create project command can
+After installation the BOINC create project command can